sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/convert-to-timestamps.rst

 Convert To Timestamps
 ---------------------

-It Convert To Timestamps using stringtodate Node.
+It converts To Timestamps using stringtodate Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^